 Speaking of how they taste, here are some suggestions for enjoying pumpkin seeds.

 Eat them just like that or toss them into your stir-fry or salad.
-Put them through your coffee grinder and add it to your homemade vinaigrettes and even to turkey, beef or veggie burgers.
+Put them through your coffee grinder and add them to your homemade vinaigrettes and even to turkey, beef, or veggie burgers.
 Put them in your oatmeal, add them to granola and oatmeal cookies…the options are really limitless.